Hi-Fi Headphones Make the Workday Sing

 Closed-Back Headphones are a Must in a Shared Workspace

 There's nothing worse than being stuck at a desk next to someone whose music is steadily leaking out of their headphones.
-It may sound great on the listener's end, but it's going to be annoying or disruptive to those in the vicinity.
+It may sound great on the listener's end, but it's going to be annoying or disruptive to people in the vicinity.
 For this reason, we recommend closed-back headphones for the office.

 The term "closed back" refers to the fact that the headphone cups — the round part of the headphone that sits on your ears — are fully sealed.
 This is in contrast to open-back headphones, whose ear cups have openings in order to ventilate the drivers (the devices in your headphones that produce sound).
 The main advantage of closed-back headphones at work is that their sealed nature minimizes the amount of sound leaking out.
 Some closed-back headphones may leak minimal sound at very high volumes, but your colleagues shouldn't hear a thing under normal listening circumstances.
 (Needless to say, hearing protection is highly important, and listening at moderate volumes is always recommended.)
 Additionally, closed-back headphones will minimize outside noise from entering your ears, so you can both concentrate on your work and enjoy more focused listening.
 Closed-back headphones generally don't have as wide of a soundstage as open-back headphones, but they do tend to offer a better bass response.